Assessing a Child's Development & Referring to a Regional Center

 1. Upon receipt of the request for a consultation regarding the child’s developmental screening, review the child’s history gathered by the CSW and consult with the CSW.

-3. If there is insufficient information, contact the child’s medical provider to obtain information regarding the child’s developmental and medical history (including birth and medical records).
+2. If there is insufficient information, assist the CSW in contacting the child’s medical provider to obtain information regarding the child’s developmental and medical history (including birth and medical records).

-5. Document these recommendations in the child’s CWS/CMS Health Notebook.
+4. Document these recommendations as a contact in CWS/CMS and any diagnosis/treatment in the child’s CWS/CMS Health Notebook.

 2. Consult with the CSW and SCSW regarding the necessity of a face-to-face contact with the child and the PHN.